Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    do this, the continuous integration server must be well configured (see `Email Notification`_).

-Integration in |SYSPRODUCTNAME|
+Integration in Tuleap
 -------------------------------

-As continuous integration is a good practice in software engineering,
-|SYSPRODUCTNAME| integrates Hudson tool.
-We know how to install (see
-`Hudson Installation`_) and configure (see `Hudson Configuration`_) Hudson, and how to create and configure Hudson jobs (see `Hudson Jobs Creation and Configuration`_).
-Let's see now how Hudson is integrated to
+As continuous integration is a good practice in software engineering, Tuleap integrates Hudson tool.
+We know how to install (see `Hudson Installation`_) and configure (see `Hudson Configuration`_) Hudson, and how to create and configure Hudson jobs (see `Hudson Jobs Creation and Configuration`_).
+Let's see now how Hudson is integrated to Tuleap.
-|SYSPRODUCTNAME|.

 Hudson Service
 ```````````````

-If Hudson plugin is installed and enabled on your |SYSPRODUCTNAME|
+If Hudson plugin is installed and enabled on your Tuleap
 server, each project can enable the Hudson service (see :ref:`service-configuration` to know how to
 enable services for your project).

 Once the service is enabled, you will see a "Build" tab in the service
 bar of your project : the Hudson continuous integration tab.

-.. _link-hudson-job-with-your-|SYSPRODUCTNAME|-project:
+.. _link-hudson-job-with-your-Tuleap-project:

-Link Hudson job with your |SYSPRODUCTNAME| project
+Link Hudson job with your Tuleap project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to link Hudson job with your project, select the Build tab of